-Rehabilitative and therapeutic services, specialized maintenance therapy and audiology services must be provided under a written Plan of Care (POC).
-The service(s) must be specified in the recipient’s POC that the physician or licensed practitioner of the healing arts reviews and revises as medically necessary at least once every 90 days.
-If the service is to a recipient who is also eligible for Medicare and the service is a Medicare covered service, the POC must be reviewed in compliance with federal regulations.
+Provide rehabilitation and therapeutic services, specialized maintenance therapy and audiology services only under a written Plan of Care (POC).
+The service(s) must be specified in the recipient’s POC that the recipient’s attending physician or licensed practitioner of the healing arts reviews and revises as medically necessary at least once every 90 days.
+If the service is to a recipient who is also eligible for Medicare and the service is a Medicare covered service, review the POC in compliance with federal regulations.

 Record of Service

-The recipient’s record of service must show the:
+The recipient’s record of service must show the following:

 See documentation requirements specified in Authorization.

-* These items are considered rehabilitative nursing and are part of the LTC facility per diem payment.
+* These items are considered rehabilitation nursing and are part of the LTC facility per diem payment.

-MHCP uses outpatient rehabilitative service codes as defined in CPT/HCPCS billable in timed units (15 minutes, 30 minutes, 1 hour).
-Bill outpatient rehabilitative services with codes that most closely describe the service provided.
+MHCP uses outpatient rehabilitation service codes as defined for CPT or HCPCS, billable in timed units (15 minutes, 30 minutes, 1 hour).
+Bill outpatient rehabilitation services with codes that most closely describe the service provided.

 8 minutes through 22 minutes